Criteria

 Be alert to the possibility of clade I mpox.
 Consider clade I mpox in a person with clinically suspected mpox who meet one or more of the following criteria:

-Has a travel history to specified countries where there may be a risk of clade I exposure in the 21 days before symptom onset
+• Has a travel history to specified countries where there may be a risk of clade I exposure in the 21 days before symptom onset (this does not include people transiting through the affected country where they do not leave the airport)

-Has an epidemiological link to a confirmed or suspected case of clade I mpox in the 21 days before symptom onset
+• Has an epidemiologic link to a confirmed or suspected case of clade I mpox in the 21 days before symptom onset

 All patients who meet the case definition for clade I mpox or with laboratory confirmed clade I mpox should be managed as a high consequence infectious disease (HCID).